msimbao/umodzi/README.md

 4. NOTE: You have to be in the INNER umodzi directory not the outer

+5. Run: npm install

-5. run: npx expo start
+6. run: npx expo start

-6. Open the Expo Go app on phone
+7. Open the Expo Go app on phone

-7. Scan QR Code in terminal
+8. Scan QR Code in terminal